-The Facility has recently released HeteroAnalysis, a program designed to analyze sedimentation equilibrium data.
+Among its available programs the Facility offers HeteroAnalysis, a program designed to analyze sedimentation equilibrium data.

 This user-friendly program includes a variety of modules to analyze associating systems.
 There are modules for model-dependent simulation of data, for "matching" data in order to determine when equilibrium has been achieved, and for editing and fitting data.

 The results of all fits are written to a log which can be edited and saved.
 The program and helpfile can be found at http://www.biotech.uconn.edu/auf/?i=aufftp.